-1 (f) If a party provides the department with a presentation aid that contains more pages than the 2 maximum allowed, the department shall not provide the presentation aid to the board and the party shall 3 not provide the presentation aid to the board at the board meeting.
-4 §215.61.
-Limiting Oral Presentation Arguments and Discussion to Evidence in the Administrative Record.
-5 6 (a) The parties to a contested case under review by the board shall limit their oral 7 presentationarguments and discussion to evidence in the SOAH administrative record, and their oral 8 presentationarguments and discussion shall be consistent with the scope of the board's authority to take 9 action under Government Code §2001.058(e) and Occupations Code, Chapter 2301.
-However, any party 10 may argue that the board should remand the case to SOAH.
-11 (b) Each party is responsible for objecting when another party attempts to make arguments or 12 engage in discussion regarding evidence that is not contained in the SOAH administrative record.
-13 14 §215.62.
+1 contains more pages than the maximum allowed, the department shall not provide the presentation aid 2 to the board and the party shall not provide the presentation aid to the board at the board meeting.
+3 4 §215.61.
+Limiting ArgumentsOral Presentation and Discussion to Evidence in the Administrative Record.
+5 (a) The parties to a contested case under review by the board shall limit their arguments or all 6 presentation and discussion to evidence in the SOAH administrative record, and their arguments or all 7 presentation and discussion shall be consistent with the scope of the board's authority to take action 8 under Government Code §2001.058(e).) and Occupations Code, Chapter 2301.
+However, any party may 9 argue that the board should remand the case to SOAH.
+10 (b) Each party is responsible for objecting when another party attempts to make arguments or engage in discussion regarding evidence that is not contained in the SOAH administrative record.
+11 12 §215.62.
 Order of Presentations to the Board for Review of a Contested Case.
-15 (a) The department's staff will present the procedural history and summary of the contested case.
-16 (b) The party that is adversely affected has the opportunity to make its oral initial presentation 17 first.
-However, the board chairman is authorized to determine the order of each party's oral initial presentation in the event of the following: 18 19 (1) it is not clear which party is adversely affected; 20 (2) it appears as though more than one party is adversely affected; or 21 (3) different parties are adversely affected by different portions of the contested case 22 under review.
+13 14 (a) The department's staff will present the procedural history and summary of the contested case.
+15 (b) The party that is adversely affected has the opportunity to presentmake its case or all 16 presentation first.
+However, the board chairman is authorized to determine the order of each party's oral 17 presentation in the event of the following: 18 (1) it is not clear which party is adversely affected; 19 (2) it appears as though more than one party is adversely affected; or 20 (3) different parties are adversely affected by different portions of the contested case 21 under review.
+22 (c) The other party or parties who were not adversely affected then have an opportunity to 23 respond, make their oral presentation.
+If there are is more than one other party, each party will have an